tomekregulski/intelly-admin-server/README.md

 # Additional Goals for Development

 The above description embodies the specificity of the goals of this project.
 Our hope is to gradually build out a list of other similar tasks that are in need of automation, and provide a simple solution to our clients.
 This section will be expanded in greater detail as they become available.
+Additionally, we will soon be implementing proper role-based protection for all endpoints.

 # Installation and Contribution